7

 “Invisibility?”
 Melody innocently asked.

-“Anyways,” said Chloe.
+“Anyways,” Chloe said.
 “That’s basically the gist of it.
 Katherine’s been put to work as a soldier for Dominic’s stupid army while little ol’ me gets to live a life disconnected from her.
 That sure sounds fine and not completely messed up, right?”

 “And that’s why you’re in this group, isn’t it?” asked Luna.

 “Bingo.
-If this whole heist goes well, me and Katherine will have enough money to run away from everything Eterna related while also giving that pathetic man a big middle finger in the process.
+If we can actually steal that ruby, Katherine and I will have enough money to run away from everything Eterna-related while also giving that pathetic man a big middle finger in the process.
 Sounds like a win-win.”

 “That is, if our operation continues to go well.”

 The three girls sat amongst each other in a moment of silence.
 They all knew the weight of Chloe’s story and why she’s here.
-It’s really not that different from why Aurora formed this team or why Luna agreed to join.
-There was more than one person here who had someone close to their heart as they put their life on the line.
+It’s really not that different from why Aurora formed this team, or why Luna agreed to join.
+There was more than one person here who had someone close to their heart; a reason to put their lives at risk.

-Luna became curious as to why Melody was here but she wasn’t quite sure how open she would feel about sharing her own story.
+Luna became curious as to why Melody was here, but she wasn’t quite sure how open she’d be about sharing her own story.
 Besides, Luna knew asking would only be a distraction on something she became settled on doing.

 “Alright then, it’s only fair that I share my own past with you two,” said Luna.